mozilla/addon-sdk/packages/addon-kit/docs/widget.md

 @param options {object}
   An object with the following keys:

-  @prop label {string}
+  @prop [label] {string}
     A required string description of the widget used for accessibility, title bars, and error reporting.

   @prop [content] {string}
     An optional string value containing the displayed content of the widget.
-    It may contain raw HTML content, or a URL to Web content, or a URL to an image.
-Widgets must either have a `content` property or an `image` property.
+    It may contain raw HTML content.
+Widgets must have either the `content` property or the `contentURL` property set.

-  @prop [image] {string}
+  @prop [contentURL] {URL}
-    An optional string URL of an image from your package to use as the displayed content of the widget.
-See the [`self`](#module/jetpack-core/self) module for directions on where in your package to store your static data files.
-    Widgets must either have a `content` property or an `image` property.
+    An optional string URL to content to load into the widget.
+This can be local content via the `self` module, or remote content, and can be an image or web content.
+Widgets must have either the `content` property or the `contentURL` property set.

   @prop [panel] {panel}
     An optional `Panel` to open when the user clicks on the widget.
 See the